emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 There's a ton of research showing that reading is good for you, so try to read.
 Reading helped me immensely while learning German and is the main thrust to my efforts to creep towards properly effortless fluency.

 Graded readers are also a fantastic resource, especially for beginners.
-I personally benefitted a lot from [Olly Richard's graded readers](https://amzn.to/3VCRaJr).
-His [_Short Stories in German for Beginners_](https://www.amazon.com/Short-Stories-German-Beginners-vocabulary-ebook/dp/B07HWPYWHM/ref=sr_1_3?crid=QA2R9194N715&keywords=Olly+richards+german&qid=1666124051&qu=eyJxc2MiOiI1LjAwIiwicXNhIjoiNC43MiIsInFzcCI6IjQuNjcifQ%3D%3D&sprefix=olly+richards+germ%2Caps%2C210&sr=8-3) was my very first book in German, and [the Italian version](https://amzn.to/3SrkgZP) was my first book in Italian, too!
+I personally benefitted a lot from <a target="_blank" rel="nofollow href="https://amzn.to/3VCRaJr">Olly Richard's graded readers</a>.
+His <a target="_blank" rel="nofollow" href="https://amzn.to/3TsNUi4">_Short Stories in German for Beginners_</a> was my very first book in German, and <a target="_blank" rel="nofollow" href="https://amzn.to/3SrkgZP">the Italian version</a> was my first book in Italian, too!

 But don't stick to graded readers forever!
 Start reading real books, and try before you "feel ready."
 I started with the translations of Harry Potter since I knew the story well and could enjoy bumbling along without getting every last word thanks to that context.